runarmyklebust/app-metafields/README.md

 ### Default settings

-This app adds Open Graph, description, and title meta fields on all your pages.
-If you have set any custom data inside any content, this data will be used.
-However, on some pages, there might not be any custom data set, like on your sites first page.
+This app tries to figure out which data to use for all the meta fields based on the current content.
+However, on some pages, there might not be any custom data set, like on your site's first page.
 That's what the first settings are for: default fallbacks.
-Here you can add an image to be used for Open Graph.
-You can at the same time customize any fallback title and meta description.
+Here is where you add an image to be used for Open Graph and any fallback title and meta description.

 ### Title behaviour

 With the title configuration you can control how we create the titles for you.
 If you already have a `<title>` tag in your source html, we will overwrite it and use it's location in the source code.
 If you do not have this tag already, we will append it at the end of the `<head>`-tag.

 The settings here let you control if you want to add the site's name at the end of all page's title's.
 You can activate this on all pages, but also control to not do this on the frontpage.
 There's also an option for controlling what separator sign to use between page name and site name (defaults to the dash character).

+Meta fields for Open Graph does not use these settings, it never adds site name to it's title meta field as it is redundant data.

 ### Custom json paths